Latif Čičić

-Latif Čičić (Латиф Чичић; born 10 July 1943) is a retired footballer and coach.
+Latif Čičić (Латиф Чичић; born 10 July 1943) is a Yugoslav former footballer and coach.

 Career

-Born in Prijepolje, Čičić began playing in a club near his hometown FAP youth team.
-After two years in youth team he started playing in senior football team of FAP for one year.
-He then joined Sloga Kraljevo in 1964 and played for them four years in the Yugoslav Second League.
-In 1968, he moves to one of the biggest clubs in Yugoslavia, Partizan where he stayed for one season and made 44 appearances for the club in total.
-In 1969, Čičić returns in Sloga Kraljevo and plays four more years in the club.
-Then in 1973, he moved abroad and joined West German club SV Alsenborn, that was in the 1970s attempting to win promotion in the 2.
-Bundesliga.
-He played with SV Alsenborn five years.
-Then became a coach and ended his professional football career at SV Alsenborn, West Germany in 1978.
+Born in Prijepolje, Čičić began his career playing for the youth team of FAP from Priboj, a club near his hometown.
+After two years in the youth setup, he was promoted to the senior team where he played for one season.

+In 1964, he joined Sloga Kraljevo, where he spent four years competing in the Yugoslav Second League.
+In 1968, he moved to one of the major clubs in SFR Yugoslavia, Partizan from Belgrade, where he stayed for one season and made a total of 44 appearances.

+In 1969, Čičić returned to Sloga Kraljevo and played there for a further four years.
+In 1973, he moved abroad to West Germany and joined SV Alsenborn, a club that was among the most competitive teams in the Regionalliga Südwest in the late 1960s and early 1970s and came close to promotion to the Bundesliga.

+He spent five years with SV Alsenborn before retiring from professional football in 1978, after which he became a coach.

 Style of play

-Čičić was a defender.
-He mostly played as a right back, but towards the end of his professional football career he also played as a centre-back.
+Čičić was a defender who primarily played as a right back, but also played as a centre-back towards the end of his career.